pabloi09/concierge/README.md

 # Concierge
 This repo is a migration of a private GitLab repository.
-It is conceived as the development of an app using Scrum methodology and control version for the course Systems and Telematic Services Engineering given at Universidad Politécnica de Madrid.
+It is conceived as the development of an app using Scrum methodology and control version for the course Systems and Telematic Services Engineering given at Universidad Politécnica de Madrid (ETSIT).
 It includes:
 * The frontend developed in React
 * The backend developed with Java EE